CKmilan/splunk-homelab/README.md

 - Monitoring `/var/log` is a good way to practice analyzing system behavior.
 - Troubleshooting VM resources and display issues builds practical system administration skills.
 - Creating dashboards helps visualize and understand real-time log data.
+- Using real-world logs for real-world experience

 This home-lab shows I can:
-- Install and configure Splunk on Linux
+- Install and configure Splunk on Linux and Windows
 - Collect and analyze logs
 - Troubleshoot performance problems
+- Create alerts
 - Build dashboards for security visibility